-It also runs the latest version of Android 7.0 Nougat and is powered by 1.4GHz Octa core Qualcomm Snapdragon 430 processor.
-More of its specs include 5.0 inches touchscreen display with a 1080 x 1920 pixels of resolution, 3 GB of RAM and 16 GB of internal storage (expandable up to 128GB via a micro SD card), a 13 megapixel primary camera on the rear and a 5 megapixel front shooter for selfies.
+It also runs the latest version of Android 7.0 Nougat and is powered by 1.4GHz Octa-core Qualcomm Snapdragon 430 processor.
+More of its specs include 5.0 inches touchscreen display with a 1080 x 1920 pixels of resolution, 3 GB of RAM, and 16 GB of internal storage (expandable up to 128GB via a micro SD card), a 13-megapixel primary camera on the rear and a 5-megapixel front shooter for selfies.

 If your Moto G5 doesn’t function after performing steps given this article, whole responsibility will be yours.
 We should not be held liable for any damage caused to your device.
 Although the chances of bricking your phone are least.
-But still this is fair warning to you.
+But still, this is a fair warning to you.

-This guide is only for Motorola Moto G5 (cedric).
+This guide is only for Motorola Moto G5 (Cedric).
 Do not try to implement this process on any other device or variant as it may increase the chances of damaging your phone permanently.

-- Rooting will void your phones warranty.
+- Rooting will void your phone’s warranty.
 But if you want to regain it back then you can do that by un-rooting your Moto G5.

 - It is recommended to charge your Moto G5 up to 60% so that there won’t be any interruption.

-Procedure to Install latest TWRP v3.1.1-0 on Moto G5:
+Steps to Install latest TWRP v3.1.1-0 on Moto G5

-Step 1: On your computer, download and install the ADB and Fastboot setup.
+- On your computer, download and install the ADB and Fastboot setup.

-Step 5: Then go to the C:\Program Files\Minimal ADB and Fastboot folder, hold Shift button and right mouse click on an empty space.
+- Then go to the C:\Program Files\Minimal ADB and Fastboot folder, hold the Shift button and right mouse click on an empty space.